flannimal3000/yield_curve/README.md

 ![comparison of univariate and multivariate results](images/uni_v_multi.png )

-**Other**:
+**Warning**:
-The approached here only use self-contained data (limited to the histocial observations along the yield curve); I would not recommended using anything like this in production without a more fulsome approach.
+The approaches here only use self-contained data (limited to the histocial observations along the yield curve); I would not recommended using anything like this in production without a more fulsome approach.

 ## Links:
 There are a lot of different ways to skin this particular cat; here are a few interesting papers detailing alternative approaches: